microsoft/pyright/docs/configuration.md

 <a name="reportConstantRedefinition"></a> **reportConstantRedefinition** [boolean or string, optional]: Generate or suppress diagnostics for attempts to redefine variables whose names are all-caps with underscores and numerals.
 The default value for this setting is 'none'.

+<a name="reportDeprecated"></a> **reportDeprecated** [boolean or string, optional]: Generate or suppress diagnostics for use of a class or function that has been marked as deprecated.
+The default value for this setting is 'none'.

 <a name="reportIncompatibleMethodOverride"></a> **reportIncompatibleMethodOverride** [boolean or string, optional]: Generate or suppress diagnostics for methods that override a method of the same name in a base class in an incompatible manner (wrong number of parameters, incompatible parameter types, or incompatible return type).
 The default value for this setting is 'none'.

 <a name="reportIncompatibleVariableOverride"></a> **reportIncompatibleVariableOverride** [boolean or string, optional]: Generate or suppress diagnostics for class variable declarations that override a symbol of the same name in a base class with a type that is incompatible with the base class symbol type.
 The default value for this setting is 'none'.